 This is where you do the interviewing.
 Informational interviewing refers to a process of interviewing a professional for information related to your career.
 The Informational Interviewing guide explains more about the process, and what you need to do before, during, and after the interview to achieve the best outcome.

 When it comes to landing a job and being a successful employee in a professional work environment proper attire can be crucial.
-Watch our professional dress video with Megan Phillips, Career Development Facilitator I, to learn how to navigate this important topic!
+Watch our professional dress video with former CDF, Megan Phillips, to learn how to navigate this important topic!